boschresearch/gdbfuzz/README.md

 1. A microcontroller with hardware breakpoints and a GDB compliant debug probe
 1. The firmware file.
 2. A running GDBServer and suitable GDB application.
-3. An entry point, where fuzzing should start e.g. a parser function
+3. An entry point, where fuzzing should start e.g. a parser function or an address
 4. An input interface (see `src/GDBFuzz/connections`) that triggers execution of the code at the entry point e.g. serial connection

 All these properties need to be specified in the config file.